To start the process of getting an ExoSym:

 What kind of maintenance costs are needed for the ExoSym over time?

 Pretty much zero.
 I have had 2 adjustments since leaving the clinic but as I was travelling and in the area I went back in person and there was no extra charge.
-I have heard of people posting theirs in for an adjustment and all they pay is the postage cost.
-The common adjustment is the under the knee cuff - for me I needed it tightened twice as I had a 'bubble' of fluid on my leg (for 2 yrs) from the last surgery that has vanished after wearing the device! (wow)
+I have posted my in from NZ for an adjustment and it was perfect when it returned - Ryan is a genius!
+The common adjustment is the under the knee cuff - for me I needed it tightened twice as I had a 'bubble' of fluid on my leg (for 2 yrs) from the last surgery that has vanished after wearing the device! (wow).
+If major repair work is needed, there may be a cost, which is why communication with Ryan is key.
+There is a cost associated with replacement supplies including wedges, Zensah sleeves and arch supports.

 How do I know it's going to work for me?